 Overnight oats with yoghurt, nuts/seeds and mango

-Sourdough toast with poached eggs, avocado and mushrooms
+Sourdough toast with eggs, avocado and mushrooms

-French toast with ricotta cheese and berries
+French toast with ricotta cheese, berries and maple syrup

-Corn fritters with tomatoes
+Corn fritters with tomatoes and spinach

 Rye bread with shakshuka (baked eggs)